MiroHallo/mt-major-minor/README.md

 # Major and Minor double-couple decomposition of complex earthquake source
-Major and Minor double-couple decomposition preserving the dominant PT-axis
+Major and Minor double-couple decomposition of complex moment tensor preserving dominant PT-axis
 ***************************************

   This tool is intended for decomposition of non-double-couple seismic moment tensors (MTs) with preserved dominant P- or T-axis.
-The dominant axis direction is preserved for both the major and minor double-couple MTs.
+The dominant axis direction is preserved for both the Major and Minor double-couple MTs.
 The Python script can be used for plotting of the trinity of beach-balls.

 1 METHODOLOGY